-As an Event Manager, you know how critical your job is to the success of the company.
+As an Event Manager, you know how critical your job is to the success of your trade show booth design company.
 Or do you?

 Ask yourself these critical questions:

 - Is trade show participation just a check box that needs to be filled or are you attending because “the company always has?”

 - Is your department so far removed from strategy development that you have no clue as to whether your team’s success is on the executive radar?

 Developing a successful career as an Event Manager takes planning and effort.
 It is hard to go to work every day if you don’t feel a level of excitement about your job.
 And, even if you find the work itself enjoyable and interesting, if your organization doesn’t recognize and appreciate your contribution, interest will evaporate.